george-norton/zmk-keyboard-ploopy/README.md

 ## TODO

 - ZMK studio support
-- Behaviour to cycle through DPI values

 ## Untested (use at your own risk)

 - Adept support
 - Classic 2 support

+I expect issues with button mapping and sensor orientation.
+There is a bootloader combo on buttons 4+5, so you can hoepfully swap back to QMK easily.

 ## Done

 - PMW3360 driver
 - Driver for the Ploopy optical scroll wheel
 - Mouse support
+- Behaviour to cycle through DPI values